Defkil/jlv/README.md

 - use a custom log transformer (for supporting log libraries with another output then [winston](https://github.com/winstonjs/winston) like :evergreen_tree:[pino](https://github.com/pinojs/pino))
 - use an existing log [transformer](#wrench-transformers) from npn
+- opens [json-log-viewer](https://github.com/gistia/json-log-viewer) in a new terminal (I have not found another way to start a process and pass the input to [json-log-viewer](https://github.com/gistia/json-log-viewer))

 ## :books: Table of Contents